JGCRI/gcam-doc/dev-guide/rapid_parse.md

 ```

 ### The generic Factory and no argument constructors
-To facilitate creating new GCAM "CONTAINER" classes we utilize the generic [Factory](examples.html#factory) to both check if XML names match as well as to actually create an instance of the object.
+To facilitate creating new instances of GCAM "CONTAINER" classes we utilize the generic [Factory](examples.html#factory) to both check if XML names match as well as to actually create an instance of the object.
 However, for the later there is one important caveat: the constructor for the object needs to have no arguments.

 If your new GCAM CONTAINER class requires an argument in the constructor you will get a compile time error such as:
 ```